hiteshPoddar/NYUSIM_in_ns3/README.md

 Steps to use NYUSIM in ns-3 on ns-3 mainline: (Successfully Tested on ns-3 version 3.39)

 1. Download/Clone ns-3 mainline on your local machine.
 NYUSIM files are tested on ns-3 version 3.39 thus users are recommended to download ns-3 version 3.39.
-2. Copy the all the files from the current repository present in the directory propagation/model to ns-3 mainline src/propagation/model
+2. Copy all the files from the current repository present in the directory propagation/model to ns-3 mainline src/propagation/model
-3. Copy the all the files from the current repository present in the directory propagation/example to ns-3 mainline src/propagation/examples
+3. Copy all the files from the current repository present in the directory propagation/example to ns-3 mainline src/propagation/examples
 4. On ns-3 mainline in the directory src/propagation add the following lines to the CMakeLists.txt file under:<br>
    SOURCE_FILES
    <br>model/nyu-channel-condition-model.cc